agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Not much scope for other things besides programming such as entrepreneurship or work with different organizations like in consulting.
-So skills are transferable and is usually a decent fit for earning to give, not so much direct work unless you find something to do in your freetime that creates a lot of impact.
+So skills are transferable and is usually a decent fit for ETG, not so much DW unless you find something to do in your freetime that creates a lot of impact.

 <!-- There is some scope for management level roles as you progress.
 Roles -->